twitter/joauth/README.markdown

 The Github source repository is [here](http://github.com/9len/joauth/).
 Patches and contributions are welcome.

+Dependencies: scala-json, Configgy, Netty.
+These dependencies are managed by the build system.

+## Building

+Dependencies: servlet-api, commons-codec, specs & mockito-all for tests.
+These dependencies are managed by the build system.

+Use sbt (simple-build-tool) to build:

+    % sbt clean update package-dist

+The finished jar will be in `dist/`.

 ## Understanding the Implementation

 JOAuth consists of five traits, each of which is invoked with an apply method.